CoinCircuit/.github/profile/README.md

 - Crypto payment processing with real-time confirmation flows
 - Hosted checkout + developer-friendly APIs
 - Settlement and operational tooling designed for businesses
+- **Conversational AI Agent** accessible from the dashboard and Telegram, with API endpoints for programmatic control
 Learn more: https://coincircuit.io/features

 ## About CoinCircuit